minimo-io/ziiz-rust-gateway/README.md

 # ZiiZ Backend

-A modern, efficient and fast payment gateway backend, with it's main API built in Rust for performance and safety, and a bunch of micro-services.
+A modern, efficient and fast payment gateway backend, with it's main API built in Rust for performance and safety, and a bunch of micro-services..

 ## Project folder structure